samueldanso/samueldanso/README.md

 <h2> I'm a software engineer and an optimistic builder </h2>

-  - 👨 I'm currently focussed on building modern full-stack web applications, web3 dApps, and AI products that engage users love to use.
+  - 👨 I'm  focussed on building modern full-stack web apps, web3 dApps, and AI products that users love to use.
   - 💡 I'm actively seeking new opportunities to expand my horizons, learn, and contribute my knowledge to the community.
   - 📩  Reach me at: me.samueldanso@gmail.com